BYU-ITC-544/milestones/milestone-3/Milestone 3: Active Directory, LDAP, DNS, DHCP, Group Policies.md

    DHCP (Dynamic Host Configuration Protocol) is a protocol used to automatically assign IP addresses and network configuration information to devices on a network.
 Its objective is to simplify network administration by centralizing IP address management and reducing the risk of conflicts and errors.

 5. Group Policies:
    Group Policies are a set of rules that define how computers and users should be configured in a Windows-based network.
 Their objective is to simplify network administration by enabling administrators to apply consistent settings and configurations across multiple devices and users.
-Group Policies can be used to manage security settings, network connections, software installation, and many other aspects of system configuration.
+Group Policies can be used to manage security settings, network connections, software installation, and many other aspects of system configuration

 ## Instructions: